svpuli/workshop-microservices/README.md

 ### 3.Fault tolerance <a id="part3"/>
-When a microservice is failing, the overall application whould be able to keep working (even if at a reduced level).
+When a microservice is failing, the overall application should be able to keep working (even if at a reduced capacity).
 Also redeploying a new version of a specific service should have zero impact on the overall application.

 **Tasks to do:**

-**3.1** If you didn't finish the **API ateway** checkout branch fault-tolerance and rebuild the project.
+**3.1** If you didn't finish the **API Gateway** checkout branch fault-tolerance and rebuild the project.
 ```sh
 git checkout fault-tolerance
 docker-compose up --build